vercel/next.js/packages/next/README.md

 - [http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage)
 - [http.ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse)
 - `void` refers to the function not having a return value and is equivalent to JavaScript's `undefined`.
 Calling the function will finish the request.

+The static HTML files are ready to be served as-is.
+You can read more about this feature, including how to opt-out, in the [Automatic Prerendering section](#automatic-prerendering).

 Using the serverless target, you can deploy Next.js to [ZEIT Now](https://zeit.co/now) with all of the benefits and added ease of control like for example; [custom routes](https://zeit.co/guides/custom-next-js-server-to-routes/) and caching headers.
 See the [ZEIT Guide for Deploying Next.js with Now](https://zeit.co/guides/deploying-nextjs-with-now/) for more information.